May 1989. Frank da Cruz and Christine Gianone of Columbia University's

 small sample, and our hosts also made a documentary film.

 I'm not a big multimedia guy.
-The PAL-format video tape was converted to DVD by a commercial service.
+The PAL-format video tape was converted about 1990 to DVD by a commercial service.
 The Video link is to an MP4 version produced from the DVD with Handbrake; it's a little jerky.
 The "video files" link is to a directory that contains the files that are on the DVD, in case a better conversion is possible.